neuroidss/Singularity-Agent-Factory/README.md

 Everything the agent can do is defined as a "tool".
 Even its core abilities are just tools that can be viewed and, theoretically, improved by the agent itself.

 -   `Core Agent Logic`: This tool contains the fundamental system prompt for the main agent.
-It defines the "prime directive" and the agent's core personality.
+It defines the agent's core personality and decision-making process.
--   `Tool Creator`: This "meta-tool" contains the instructions and schema the agent must follow to create a *new* tool.
-By making this a tool, the agent could someday learn to improve its own creation process.
+-   `Tool Creator`: This "meta-tool" allows the agent to create entirely new tools.
--   `Tool Improver`: This "meta-tool" contains the instructions for improving an *existing* tool.
-This is the key to recursive self-improvement.
+-   `Tool Improver`: This "meta-tool" allows the agent to modify and enhance existing tools, which is the key to recursive self-improvement.
 -   **Functional & UI Tools:** All other tools that the agent creates or starts with, from a simple `Calculator` to the components that render the application's UI.

-### The Self-Improvement Loop In Action
+## The Self-Improvement Loop In Action

 This is the most important concept to test.

-1.  **Creation:** Give the agent a simple task it can't do, like:
+1.  **Creation:** Give the agent a simple task it can't do:
     > `calculate 2+2`

-    The agent should recognize it lacks a calculator, and its response should be `action: "CREATE"`.
-It will generate a new `Calculator` tool.
+    The agent should recognize it lacks a calculator and call the `Tool Creator` to generate a new `Calculator` tool.

 2.  **Execution:** After the calculator is created, submit the same prompt again:
     > `calculate 2+2`

-    This time, the agent should find the tool and respond with `action: "EXECUTE_EXISTING"`, providing the correct answer.
+    This time, the agent should find the `Calculator` tool and call it to provide the correct answer.

 3.  **Improvement:** Now, ask for an enhancement that the current tool cannot handle:
     > `add a square root function to the calculator`

-    The agent should identify the `Calculator` tool and respond with `action: "IMPROVE_EXISTING"`.
-It will rewrite the tool's `implementationCode` to add the new functionality and increase its version number.
+    The agent should identify the `Calculator` tool and call the `Tool Improver`, providing the new `implementationCode` to add the new functionality and increase its version number.

+### Guiding Complex Creation (The "Snake Game" Test)

+For more complex tasks, like creating a `UI Component` for a game, the agent needs more explicit guidance.
+By default, an LLM may not understand the specific constraints of a React-based environment (e.g., it might try to generate HTML with `<script>` tags).

+To solve this, the `Core Agent Logic` tool has been enhanced with specific rules for creating UI Components.
+It now instructs the agent to:
+- Write valid JSX.
+- Use React Hooks (`useState`, `useEffect`) for state and interactivity.
+- Avoid invalid patterns like `<script>` tags or direct DOM manipulation.

+This "teaching" process is a manual improvement to the agent's "brain," enabling it to successfully tackle more sophisticated creation tasks and continue its path toward self-sufficiency.

 ## The Future Vision